 Entries linking to alms-house

-This was a variant of Church Latin eleemosyna (Tertullian, 3c.), from Greek eleemosyne "pity, mercy," in Ecclesiastical Greek "charity, alms," from eleemon "compassionate," from eleos "pity, mercy," which is of unknown origin and perhaps imitates cries of pleading.
-Spelling perversion in Vulgar Latin is perhaps by influence of alimonia (see alimony).
+This was a variant of Church Latin eleemosyna (Tertullian, 3c.), from Greek eleēmosynē "pity, mercy," in Ecclesiastical Greek "charity, alms," from eleēmōn "compassionate," from eleos "pity, mercy," which is of unknown origin (Beekes gives it no etymology) and perhaps imitates cries of pleading.
+The spelling perversion in Vulgar Latin is perhaps by influence of alimonia (see alimony).

 Old English hus "dwelling, shelter, building designed to be used as a residence," from Proto-Germanic *hūsan (source also of Old Norse, Old Frisian hus, Dutch huis, German Haus), of unknown origin, perhaps connected to the root of hide (v.)
 [OED].
 In Gothic only in gudhus "temple," literally "god-house;" the usual word for "house" in Gothic being according to OED razn.